spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

     * Write to its own component data (to set itself to "inactive"), and to the player's (to grant them health).

 1. In your Unity Editor, locate `Assets/Fps/Prefabs/HealthPickup.prefab`.
+1. Select this prefab and press **Ctrl+D** to duplicate it.
-1. Create a copy of this prefab and place it in `Assets/Fps/Resources/Prefabs/UnityGameLogic`.
+1. Move this duplicated prefab to `Assets/Fps/Resources/Prefabs/UnityGameLogic`.
+1. Rename the duplicated prefab to `HealthPickup` (the process of duplication will have appended an unnecessary ` 1` to the file name).
+1. Select the duplicated prefab to open it.
-1. Add a new script component to the root of your new prefab called `HealthPickupServerBehaviour`, and replace its contents with the following code snippet:
+1. Still in your Unity Editor, add a new script component to the root of your duplicated `HealthPickup` prefab by selecting **Add Component** > **New Script** in the Inspector window.
+1. Name this script `HealthPickupServerBehaviour`, and replace its contents with the following code snippet:

 ```csharp
 using System.Collections;